syncfusion-content/javascript-docs/js/WebAPI/PdfViewer.md

 })

 {% endhighlight %}
->The above example shows that it will unloads and disposes the PDF document resource in server side.
+>The above example shows that it will unloads and disposes the PDF document resources being displayed in the PDF viewer from the server side.